Quad biking in Gozo: our experience and practical tips

 - the tour of Gozo’s must‑sees

-Tip: book your quad well in advance, especially in high season—they go quickly!
+Book in advance during the high season, when availability can be limited.
 Even after doing a guided quad excursion on Gozo, I think renting a quad in total freedom is still a good option, because there are quite a few dirt tracks on the island or narrow, rough roads that are difficult by car.

-How long does a quad excursion on Gozo last?
+How long does a quad tour in Gozo last?

 If you want to do a quad excursion on Gozo, know that it lasts a full day, from late morning to late afternoon (about 6–7 hours).
 Most outings start around 10 a.m. and end around 4:30 p.m. or 5 p.m., punctuated by the must‑sees: Ramla Valley, Xlendi Bay, Dwejra, Marsalforn, and so on!

 If you have little time or don’t want to spend a whole day on a quad, there are providers who offer half‑day tours (between 3 and 4 hours).
 There are even short excursions to enjoy the sunset.
-So you have quite a few choices, depending on what you prefer and the time you have!
+The available formats depend on the provider and season.
 In any case, I’m sure you will enjoy good sensations while making plenty of discoveries!

-As for me, I did the following itinerary with the provider.
+Our guided route followed this general itinerary.
 It lets you discover the island in a loop while passing many must‑sees: Nadur, Ramla Valley (some providers go down to Ramla Bay), Xewkija, Xlendi Bay, Dwejra Bay, Marsalforn and Qbajjar Bay.
-Believe me, that’s already a good overview in one day!
-Note that in winter they also add the Sanap Cliffs, just after Xewkija.
+It provides a broad overview of the island in one day.
+Seasonal variations may include additional stops such as the Sanap Cliffs.
 There are also other providers who choose to include the capital, Victoria.
-Whether you do the tour on a quad with a specialist or entirely independently, at least this gives you an idea of a loop itinerary that includes many of Gozo’s unmissable places.
+Whether you join a guided tour or rent independently, this route gives you an idea of how to connect several of Gozo’s main sights.

 Otherwise, there is another itinerary that might interest you if you prefer to rent a quad on Gozo to be completely independent: you can leave from Mġarr, right in the south, next to the port of arrival on Gozo.
 From here, you go to Dwejra Bay via the Ta’ Pinu road.
 Along the way, I advise you to stop at the Xewkija Rotunda, then the famous Ta’ Pinu Basilica.
 You then arrive at Dwejra, where the Inland Sea and Fungus Rock await you.